qyang-nj/llios/articles/CodeCoverage.md

 ```

 #### __llvm_covmap
-In the modern version, this section just stores a list of filenames.
+In the modern version, this section stores a list of records, each of which contains a list of filenames.
+Each compilation unit has its own record.
+Within a record, the first item is the CWD (current working directory), and the remaining items are source paths relative to the CWD.
 The parsing logic can be found [here](../macho_parser/sources/llvm_cov.cpp).
 The actual mapping is stored in `__llvm_covfun`.
 ```
-  CovMap Header: (NRecords: 0, FilenamesSize: 31, CoverageSize: 0, Version: 5)
+  CovMap Header: (NRecords: 0, FilenamesSize: 79, CoverageSize: 0, Version: 7)
-  Filenames: (NFilenames: 2, UncompressedLen: 25, CompressedLen: 28)
+  Filenames: (NFilenames: 3, UncompressedLen: 75, CompressedLen: 76)
-     0: ./Test.swift
+     0: /path/to/cwd
-     1: ./Lib.swift
+     1: Test.swift
+     2: Lib.swift
 ```

 #### __llvm_covfun
-This section restores function records, which contains the region-to-counter mapping mentioned above.
+This section stores function records, which contains the region-to-counter mapping mentioned above.
 There is one record per function.
 The parsing logic can be found [here](../macho_parser/sources/llvm_cov.cpp).
 ```
 0: FuncNameHash: 0x8793d595ad4c2cdb, DataLen: 36, FuncHash: 0x0, FileNameHash: 0xbcb137dd4d3ff841
     FileIDMapping: (NFiles: 1)